NapoliMunk/Contracts_Parachains_Parathreads/README.md

 * Time to Market: The time to market for a product can be impacted by the choice of technology.
 Ethereum smart contracts have a more established ecosystem, making it potentially easier and faster to develop and deploy a product.
 Substrate smart contracts and parachains/parathreads may require more time to develop and test, especially if the development team is less experienced with the technology.

-Overall, the choice between developing a smart contract or a parachain will depend on the specific use case and requirements of the project.
-Smart contracts are more suitable for simple use cases and limited budgets, while parachains are better suited for more complex use cases with greater customization needs and larger budgets.
-Understanding the financial implications of using these technologies can help inform key business decisions, such as technology stack selection, development timelines, and revenue potential.

 # Pitfalls & Pain Points